 - “Jardins sous la pluie” (Gardens in the Rain): Net et vif (clean/neat and lively)

-Almost exactly a year ago, in her recital at the Klavierissimo Festival 2018, I heard Yulianna perform music by Debussy for the first time: as encore, she selected the No.2, “La soirée dans Grenade” from the Estampes.
+Almost exactly a year ago, in her recital at the Klavierissimo Festival 2018, I heard Yulianna Avdeeva perform music by Debussy for the first time: as encore, she selected the No.2, “La soirée dans Grenade” from the Estampes.
 As I liked her playing in this music last year, I was looking forward to hearing her play the entire set.

-A piece written right into Yulianna’s fingers, profiting from her sense for rhythmic independence between the hands, and even more so her rubato that serves her so well in her Chopin playing!
-The piece is challenging in maintaining the flow with its constantly changing rhythmic pattern, the vertical and horizontal juxtaposition of even- and odd-numbered rhythms (e.g., demisemiquavers over quaver triplets)—and all this while covering the entire keyboard and a dynamic span from subtle pp to the full sonority of the concert grand.
+A piece written right into Yulianna Avdeeva’s fingers, profiting from her sense for rhythmic independence between the hands, and even more so her rubato that serves her so well in her Chopin playing!
+The piece is challenging in maintaining the flow with its constantly changing rhythmic pattern, the vertical and horizontal juxtaposition of even- and odd-numbered rhythms (e.g., demisemiquavers over quaver triplets).
+And all this while covering the entire keyboard and a dynamic span from subtle pp to the full sonority of the concert grand.
 The artist kept the music flowing, with a (seemingly) free-floating pace, while maintaining clarity at all times, never blurring the sound by excessive use of the sustain pedal.

 II.
 “La soirée dans Grenade“